 This will depend on where you live and the Internet provider you’re with.
 Ultra HD streaming requires a steady 25Mbps.

-Service for some Canadians is spotty at best, while those living close to Internet towers tend to have faster and better speeds.
-However, many Canadians do not have speeds up to 25Mbps.
+Service for some Indonesians is spotty at best, while those living close to Internet towers tend to have faster and better speeds.
+However, many Indonesians do not have speeds up to 25Mbps.
 You’ll need to search around for a provider offering faster Internet speeds (and hope that your house is in a good location).
-Some providers offer high-speed fixed broadband Internet with speeds of 100-1,000Mbps.
+Some providers offer high-speed broadband Internet with speeds of 100-300Mbps.

 How much data does your Internet service provider (ISP) give you every month?
 Because if you’re streaming Ultra HD Netflix, it better be a lot.

-Here are a few providers who offer high-speed Internet services in Canada:
+Here are a few providers who offer high-speed Internet services in Indonesia: